JeffreyBenjaminBrown/hode/docs/ui.md

 ### Move focus: `M-e` (up), `M-f` (right), `M-d` (down), `M-s` (left)

 One result in the results buffer is always focused.
-Similarly, one buffer in the buffer buffer is always focused.
+Similarly, one buffer in the `Select Grpah Buffer` Buffer is always focused.
 These move that around.

 PITFALL: There are two separate kinds of focus.
 Every results buffer has a focused result;
 it's the one with a different color scheme.
 Exactly one of the results buffers is itself focused;
-it's the buffer with a different color scheme in the buffer buffer.
+it's the buffer with a different color scheme in the `Select Grpah Buffer` Buffer.

 ### `M-x`: Execute command